sdgilley/search-images/README.md

 * If the file contains the search term, it is added to the results with status showing the term found.
 * If the file can't be processed, it is added to the results with a status of "unknown".
 You'll need to manually inspect these files.
-* If the file doesn't contain the search term, you won't see it it in the results.
+* If an image doesn't contain the search term, you won't see it it in the results.

-## Future directions

-* You could adapt the script to process local files, following the example from [OCR: Read File using the Read API, extract text - local](https://github.com/Azure-Samples/cognitive-services-quickstart-code/blob/master/python/ComputerVision/ComputerVisionQuickstart.py#L99).
-Note the sleep time in that loop is 10 times larger than for online files.